django-cms/django-cms/docs/user/editing_basics.rst

 Choosing a template for your page is as simple as selecting the desired template from the "Templates" sub-menu (see image in `publishing a page`_ above).
-The list of available templates is determined by the CMS_TEMPLATES list as defined in your project’s settings.
+The list of available templates is determined by the CMS_TEMPLATES list as defined in your project's settings.

 Adding content to a page